slac-lcls/networkfox/docs/source/operations.rst

 Modifiers on ``operation`` inputs and outputs
 ---------------------------------------------

 Certain modifiers are available to apply to input or output values in ``needs`` and ``provides``, for example to designate an optional input.
-These modifiers are available in the ``graphkit.modifiers`` module:
+These modifiers are available in the ``networkfox.modifiers`` module:

-.. autoclass:: graphkit.modifiers.optional
+.. autoclass:: networkfox.modifiers.optional